TrevinoParker7/AWS_LLM_Top_10_OWASP_Checker/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Areas of interest:
-- Additional GenAI attack patterns
+- Additional Agentic AI attack patterns
 - Integration with more AWS services
 - Support for other cloud providers
 - Enhanced remediation automation